futuregrid/manual/_sources/account.txt

 Valid Project:
   At least one project you belong to must be valid.
-A valid project is one that is aproved by a comittee.
+A valid project is one that is approved by a committee.
 If you are not in an active project your access to FutureGrid will be blocked.
 Projects that do not report any progress will be blocked after a while.
-Note that you aagree to update us with regular resullts reportedvia the portal as this is part of your agreement to use FutureGrid.
+Note that you agree to update us with regular results reported via the portal as this is part of your agreement to use FutureGrid.

 Uploaded SSH Key: